BHRother/spring-boot-security-jwt/README.md

 # Spring-Boot-Security-Jwt
-Project using Spring Boot + Security + JWT for REST endpoints authentication / authorization.
+TEST - Project using Spring Boot + Security + JWT for REST endpoints authentication / authorization.

 ## About the example